phw198/OutlookGoogleCalendarSync/index.md

 ---
 layout: page
+carousels:
+  - quotes:
+    - quote: The first quote
+      name: A Nonymous
+      date: 7 May 2023
+    - quote: The second quote
+      name: A N other
+      date: 7 May 2023
 ---
 <div align="center" style="font-size:18px; line-height:18px; font-family:'Architects Daughter', 'Helvetica Neue', Helvetica, Arial, serif;">
   <p>:small_blue_diamond: Sync your Outlook and Google calendars securely, including meeting attendees, reminders, full description and more.</p>
   <p>:small_blue_diamond: Ideal for liberating your corporate Exchange calendar, making it available on any of your devices with access to Google Calendar.</p>
   <p>:small_blue_diamond: No install necessary, works behind web proxies and actively developed.<br/>Get <a href="guide">syncing in minutes</a>.</p>
 </div>

+{% include carousel.html height="90" unit="px" duration="10" number="1" %}

 ## Functionality